 This silver Sisiult bracelet was designed by MOA Featured Artist Lou-ann Neel.
-The two-headed Native Sea Serpent, Sisiult, whom symbolizes protection, supernatural power and revival.
+The sisiutl is a legendary creature found in many cultures of the Indigenous peoples of the Pacific Northwest Coast, notably the Kwakwakaʼwakw people group.
+The two-headed Native Sea Serpent symbolizes protection, supernatural power and revival.

 In Coast Salish culture, Sisiult is believed to have created the rivers throughout the Salish territory.
 The Sisiutl is a supernatural three-headed serpent that possesses shapeshifting abilities and the ability to turn spectators into stone when gazed upon.
 Not only can the Sisiutl change shape into a human or animal, but it can also transform its body into a self-propelled canoe that the owner must feed with seals.